Golden Dawn (Greece): Connections to Nazism

 The Golden Dawn banner consists of a Greek meander in a style and color scheme which resembles the Nazi Party banner.

 The party is regularly described as neo-Nazi by news media and academic sources, both domestic and international, and members are frequently responsible for anti-semitic graffiti.

-Until 2025, the party denied that it has any official connection to neo-Nazism.
+The party has denied that it has any official connection to neo-Nazism.
 Although it uses the Nazi salute, a salute used by the Italian Fascist and German Nazi movements, it claims to draw its inspiration in this primarily from the 4th of August Regime established by Ioannis Metaxas, the Greek nationalist leader and dictator, whose National Youth Organization (and later, his entire government) adopted upon taking power.
 Ioannis Metaxas was the dictator of Greece from 1936 to 1941, when he died.

 The Golden Dawn's meander symbol (which the party sees as representing bravery and eternal struggle), while based on the traditional "Greek key", is seen as "closely resembling a swastika".
 Both the Golden Dawn symbol and Hitler's NSDAP flag can be described as a meander of black straight lines with right angles (Greek key or swastika) with a white border on a red background.

 Ilias Kasidiaris, a spokesman for Golden Dawn, wrote an article that was published in Golden Dawn magazine on 20 April 2011, in which he said, "What would the future of Europe and the whole modern world be like if World War II hadn't stopped the renewing route of National Socialism?
 Certainly, fundamental values which mainly derive from ancient Greek culture, would be dominant in every state and would define the fate of peoples.
 Romanticism as a spiritual movement and classicism would prevail against the decadent subculture that corroded the white man.
 Extreme materialism would have been discarded, giving its place to spiritual exaltation".
 In the same article, Adolf Hitler is characterized as a "great social reformer" and "military genius".